viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 In this structure, the `routers` package serves as the user interface (UI) interaction layer.
-Each service comprises two components: (1) an application processing layer, implemented as a subclass of the `AppService` class, and (2) a data processing layer, implemented as a subclass of the `AppCRUD` class.
+Each service comprises two components: (1) an application processing layer, implemented as a subclass of the `BaseService` class, and (2) a data processing layer, implemented as a subclass of the `BaseDataManager` class.

 The `models` package provides SQLAlchemy mappings that establish the relationship between database objects and Python classes, while the `schemas` package represents serialized